 The email addresses of both referees should be included in the student’s letter of application.

-Applications must be sent in a 'pdf' format file by e-mail to International Sociological Association at firstname.lastname@example.org not later than 15 January 2015.
+Applications and the requested documentation must be sent in a 'pdf' format file by e-mail to International Sociological Association at firstname.lastname@example.org not later than 15 January 2015.

 Late applications will only be considered if places remain available.

 Selection criteria include: excellence of research, diversity of theoretical approaches, gender and geographic diversity of the candidates.
 Selection results will be announced by early April 2015.

 Travel and lodging expenses (including meals at the Laboratory) of the participants will be covered by South Asian Studies Programme, Department of Sociology, National University of Singapore and the International Sociological Association.